gramian/numerical-schemer.xyz/_posts/2022-05-25-organization.md

 Overall, the `matrico` project is supposed to be a module wrapped in a CHICKEN Scheme egg.
 Hence, a module named "matrico" contains all user-facing functions.
-There are two types of function in the matrico module: first, functions beginning with "matrico", which provide `matrico` specific meta-data functionality, second, functions beginning with "mx", which provide the core **m**atri**x** functionality.
+There are two types of function in the matrico module: first, a function named "matrico", which provides `matrico` specific meta-data functionality, second, functions beginning with "mx", which provide the core **m**atri**x** functionality.
-While the former ("matrico" functions) are defined in the `matrico.scm` source file, the latter ("mx" functions) are defined in the `src/mx.scm` source file, that is included (CHICKEN Scheme provides `include-relative`) into `matrico.scm`.
+While the former ("matrico" function) is defined in the `matrico.scm` source file, the latter ("mx" functions) are defined in the `src/mx.scm` source file, and is included (CHICKEN Scheme provides `include-relative`) into `matrico.scm`.

-All but one module depend on the `utils` module, defined in `src/utils.scm`.
+All modules depend on the `utils` module, defined in `src/utils.scm`.
 This module provides extra generic or universal functionality.
 The `fpmath` module, defined in `src/fpmath.scm` depends on `utils`, and provides additional flonum (floating-point number) functions.